MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-If you are new to Analytics and OData, you can get familiar with the data model and query process by exercising simple queries from your web browser.
+If you're new to Analytics and OData, you can get familiar with the data model and query process by exercising simple queries from your web browser.
 This article provides the URL to use when exercising an OData query against a cloud organization or project, or an on-premises collection or project.

 You can quickly query the metadata or a filtered set of data.
-Query options are summaried as well as the recommended sequence in which to specify them.
+Query options are summarized as well as the recommended sequence in which to specify them.

 You can query Analytics from any [supported web browser](/azure/devops/server/compatibility#supported-browsers).